John Watson (bishop): Dean and Bishop of Winchester

-Death
+Death and legacy

-The Bishop died on 23 January 1583/84 in Winchester.
-He was buried on 17 February 1583/84 in the Nave of Winchester Cathedral, adjoining the 8th bay of the North aisle 1.
+Watson died on 23 January 1583/84 in Winchester.
+He was buried on 17 February 1583/84 in the nave of Winchester Cathedral, adjoining the 8th bay of the North aisle 1.

 His will dated 22 October 1584 was proved citing Sir Francis Walsingham as Chief Overseer.

-The burial stone of Bishop Watson is in Winchester Cathedral on the north side of the nave in the 5th, bay westward from the tower pillars.
+The burial stone of Bishop Watson is in Winchester Cathedral on the north side of the nave in the 5th bay westward from the tower pillars.
 It is of a shelly limestone polished to resemble marble.
 The inscription in Latin is: